How we remember the people who are no longer here

 It’s been a year and I see you everywhere.

 I saw a woman who looked like you having a picnic with friends.
 The entire neighbourhood was outside rejoicing in this new season.
-The view was that of joy and sunshine, and my saddened heart said, “You should be here”.
+The view was that of joy and sunshine, yet my saddened heart said, “You should be here”.

-But then the moon shone like a silver jewel, and I felt your presence in a way I’m not sure I understand.
+Then the moon shone like a silver jewel, and I felt your presence in a way I’m not sure I understand.

 I don’t know where you are, but I see you.

 I see you in pink petals and yellow butterflies.
-I see you in bejewelled saris and pretty dresses.

 Wherever you are, I see you in all the beautiful things in this life.